SZJhacker/zhebian/Readme.md

 ### 🐳 Option 2 Docker Build

-Zhebian supports deployment via Docker, making it easy to run without manually setting up the environment.
+ZheBian supports deployment via Docker, making it easy to run without manually setting up the environment.
 Two versions are available: one for **CPU** and one for **GPU** (requires NVIDIA GPU support).

 #### Build the CPU Version
 ```bash